 - providing policy advice.

-- conduct settlement and provide support to asylum seekers and refugees in Canberra;
+- conducts settlement and provides support to asylum seekers and refugees in Canberra;

-- provide ongoing contact with policy makers and their advisors so that we can improve the level of equity and access for asylum seekers and refugees.
+- provides ongoing contact with policy makers and their advisors so that we can improve the level of equity and access for asylum seekers and refugees.